 List produced by AIDS Action Committee of HIV support groups and peer support groups in the Greater Boston and Metrowest areas.

 Publication by the Department of Public Health listing services by category to assist consumers and providers in making appropriate referrals to HIV prevention, testing, treatment, or other health and social services; includes resources on viral hepatitis, sexually transmitted infections, substance abuse, and needle exchange programs.
 Last updated: June 2014.

 DEAF, Inc. Independent Living Services (Boston, MA)

 DEAF, Inc. Senior Independent Living Services (Boston, MA)

-Central and Western
+Central and Western Regions

-Stavros Center for Independent Living (Amherst (main), Springfield, and Greenfield, MA)
+Center for Living and Working (Worcester, MA)